timsemmler/exchange-rate-service/HELP.md

 # Read Me First
 The following was discovered as part of building this project:

-* The original package name 'com.software..exchangerateservice' is invalid and this project uses 'com.software.exchangerateservice' instead.
+* The original package name 'com.software..exchangerateservice' is invalid and this project uses 'com.software.exchangerate' instead.

 # Getting Started